Medicare Supplement Plan Comparison

 • Basic benefits

-• Part A: skilled nursing facility coinsurance
+• Part A: skilled nursing facility co-insurance

 • 175 days per lifetime in addition to Medicare’s benefit of inpatient mental health coverage